eaperches/RefrigeratorRecipes/README.md

 # RefrigeratorRecipes
-Recommends recipes based on the ingredients you give it, along with the steps to make it
+Recommends recipes based on the ingredients you give it, along with the steps to make it using Food.com dataset

 In order to execute this script, you will need: